Back to menu

 • Having acted at least once as (co)supervisor of a successfully completed PhD trajectory, as well as being (co)supervisor of at least one current PhD candidate who is registered with the Doctoral School of Amsterdam UMC.
 Also, at least one current PhD trajectory at Amsterdam UMC should be active during the full calendar year after the PI-nomination (thus until 31/12/2026).
 In case the role as co-supervisor is not visible on the thesis, or a finished PhD trajectory will be rounded off shortly, proof should be provided.

-• Until Sept 1st, department heads: Letter supporting the PI-nomination to: rs-pi-benoemingsronde@amsterdamumc.nl.
+• Until Friday Sept 11th for department heads: Letter supporting the PI-nomination to: rs-pi-benoemingsronde@amsterdamumc.nl

-• June 2nd until Sept 12th, PI-candidates: preparation of the PI-Qualification Portfolio for evaluation by the ARB.
+• Monday June 1st until Friday Sept 11th for PI-candidates: preparation of the PI-Qualification Portfolio for evaluation by the ARB.
 The following data should be completed:

-• Sept 15th 9:00 hrs: submission of data is closed to prepare the evaluation.
+• Friday Sept 11th end of the day: submission of data is closed.
+Preparations for the evaluation.

-• Jan 2026: Confirmation or rejection letter to the PI-candidates and the department head.
+• Jan 2027: Confirmation or rejection letter with motivation to the PI-candidates and their department head.
+Announcement of new PIs on Tulp and to research institutes & RS domains.

 Practical matters